AdamWestbrook/adamwestbrook.github.io/_posts/2018-06-28-meditation-visual-storytelling.md

 The lobster grows a new soft-shell beneath its old one and, when ready, spends a good half-an-hour on its side on the sea bed, squeezing itself out of its old shell.

 Once free, the lobster's troubles really begin.
 Their new shell is not fully formed yet - and won't be hard for at least a couple of months.
-So its must spend that time secluded - either between rocks or inside the abandoned shells of other creatures.
+So it must spend that time secluded - either between rocks or inside the abandoned shells of other creatures.

 ### Growing out of your shell